thomasdingemanse/green-lab-replication-package-lfs/CONTRIBUTING.md

         - On Linux (Ubuntu 22.04 command-line only)
             - Install JDK8 `sudo apt install openjdk-8-jre`.
             - Download the`sdkmanager` from the latest "command line tools only" package available [here](https://developer.android.com/studio) and unzip the package to your `$HOME` directory.
-            - Create a directory called `android-sdk` and move the unzipped `cmdline-tools` directory there.
+            - Create a directory called `android-sdk` in your `$HOME` directory and move the unzipped `cmdline-tools` directory there.
             - In the directory `cmdline-tools` create a sub-directory called `latest`.
-            - Move the original contents from `cmdline-tools` into the newly created `latest` directory.
+            - Move all the original contents from `cmdline-tools` into the newly created `latest` directory.
             - cd into `cmdline-tools/latest/bin` and run the following commands to install adb and monkeyrunner:
             ```bash
                 sdkmanager "platform-tools"
-                sdkmanager "build-tools;29.0.0"
+                sdkmanager "build-tools;30.0.0"
             ```
             - Add the following to your .bashrc or .zshrc file:
             ```bash